 About the Cemetery Our cemetery, which has a War Memorial and a Holocaust Memorial was opened in 1914 and should remain active for another 50 years.

-Space is available for burials and interment of ashes for Members and Non-Members of the LJS.
-Although only Members of the LJS have Burial Rights at the cemetery, the Synagogue is happy to organise and arrange burials for non-members at Pound Lane.
+Space is available for burials and interment of ashes for Members and Non-Members of the LJS however, only Members of the LJS have Burial Rights at the cemetery.
+The Synagogue is happy to organise and arrange burials for Non-Members at Pound Lane.
 It is also a general policy of the Synagogue not to separate in death those who were together in life.
 This becomes increasingly important as mixed faith partners grow old.
 Jewish Non-Members and their partners are therefore welcome to apply to the Synagogue for burial at our Cemetery.

-A record of all graves and ashes is held by the Cemetery Superintendent and Irene Levin at the LJS office.
-Genealogical information can be obtained on request.
+A record of all graves and ashes is held by the Cemetery Superintendent and Jo-Anne Winston at the LJS office.
+Please contact Jo-Anne Winston firstname.lastname@example.org for more information.
+Genealogical information can also be obtained on request.

 The cemetery offers a number of alternatives including: rose gardens, small ashes graves, a columbarium, family plots, and burial in depth.
 It is also possible to reserve graves.